CiscoSecurity/tg-00-integration-workflows/docs/source/tg/submit.rst

     5. Pull and display Rate-Limit informaiton
     6. Allow users to limit the number of daily submissions either by hard limit or % of rate limit
     7. Allow users to choose which filetypes are submitted

+Automated Submission Requirements
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+1. Limit submissions to appropriate supported file types

+    - Even though html and js files are supported, it often doesn't make sense for a system to automatically submit every html or js file it sees

+2. Check if a file has been submitted in the organization within a configurable time window no less than 15 minutes and do not resubmit if it has

+Automated Submission Requirements for Archives
+""""""""""""""""""""""""""""""""""""""""""""""
+1. Extract the contents of the archive and submit the appropriate supported file types individually

 Example API Endpoints
 ---------------------